SparseDFF: Sparse-View Feature Distillation for One-Shot Dexterous Manipulation: Experiments

 \paragraph{Baselines}

-Our main baseline is a naive \ac{dff}, wherein the image DINO features are directly back-projected to the point cloud, as illustrated in \citet{peng2023openscene}, and subsequently interpolated throughout the 3D space.
-Given the nascent state of research in one-shot learning of dexterous manipulation, this baseline employs the same end-effector optimization as our method.
-For experiments involving rigid objects, we also draw comparisons with UniDexGrasp++ \citep{wan2023unidexgrasp++}, a leading method in learning dexterous grasping.
-Given the instability of UniDexGrasp++'s vision-based model with our noisy point cloud scans, we assess its state-based model within simulation environments on objects possessing digital twins, such as Box1, Drill, Bowls, and Mugs.
-For each task setup, we conduct 100 tests (as opposed to 10) to determine the success rate.
+We compare our approach against a naive \ac{dff} baseline, where DINO image features are directly back-projected onto the point cloud following the method described in \citet{peng2023openscene}, with interpolation then applied to populate the 3D space.
+This comparison leverages the nascent field of one-shot learning for dexterous manipulation, using identical end-effector optimization processes between our method and the baseline for fair comparison.
+In scenarios with rigid objects, we also benchmark against UniDexGrasp++ \citep{wan2023unidexgrasp++}.
+Due to UniDexGrasp++'s vision model instability with our real-world, noisy point clouds, we evaluate its state-based model in simulations, conducting 100 trials per setup to gauge success rates.